Bendasch/rust-chess/README.md

 # DOING
-* Assertion that the inserted move is legal
+* Assertion that the move will not result in the player being in check
+* Functionality to reverse moves

 # TODO
 - [x] Assert that a proper piece was selected (no empty field, right color)